Fasciola hepatica: Parasitic adaptations

-F. hepatica's tegument protects it from the enzymes of the host's digestive system, whilst still allowing water to pass through.
+F. hepatica has a tegument that protects it from the enzymes of the host's digestive system, whilst still allowing water to pass through.
 Free-swimming larvae have cilia and the cercariae have a muscular tail to help them swim through the aquatic environment and also allow them to reach the plants on which they form a cyst.
 To attach within the host, F. hepatica has oral suckers and body spines.
 Their pharynges also help them to suck onto the tissues within the body, particularly within the bile ducts.
 The adult fluke's respiration is anaerobic; this is ideal, as no oxygen is available in the liver.
 F. hepatica is adapted to produce a large number of eggs, which increases its chances of survival, as many eggs are destroyed on release into the environment.
 Also, F. hepatica is hermaphrodite, thus all flukes can produce eggs, increasing the number of offspring produced by the population.

 The genome for F. hepatica was published in 2015.
 At 1.3 Gb, its genome is one of the largest known pathogen genomes.
 The genome contains many polymorphisms, and this represents the potential for the fluke to evolve and rapidly adapt to changes in the environment, such as host availability and drug or vaccine interventions.